Our Programs

 Computer Engineering Technology, Grade 11, University/College (TEJ3M)

 This course examines computer systems and control of external devices.
 Students will assemble computers and small networks by installing and configuring appropriate hardware and software.
 Students will develop knowledge and skills in electronics, robotics, programming, and networks, and will build systems that use computer programs and interfaces to control and/or respond to external devices.
-Students will develop an awareness of related environmental and societal issues, and will learn about college and university programs leading to careers in computer technology.
+Students will develop an awareness of related environmental and societal issues and will learn about college and university programs leading to careers in computer technology.

 Prerequisite: None